 Mr. Cruz began his career in the California State Legislature with the Honorable Hilda L. Solis, a former State Senator and U.S. Labor Secretary.
 In this role, he advised the Senator on critical public policy matters in the areas of labor and employment, education and public safety.

-Prior to joining GQHC, Melanie served as legislative aide to offices of Assemblyman David Hadley and Senator Steve Knight.
-She staffed an array of bills, committees, and policy areas, including the Governor’s Military Council, aerospace and military defense, veterans’ affairs, public safety, aging and long-term care, arts and entertainment, and natural resources.
+Prior to joining GQHC, Melanie served as a legislative aide in the California State Legislature.
+She staffed an array of bills, committees, and policy areas, not limited to the Governor’s Military Council, aerospace and military defense, public safety, aging and long-term care, arts and entertainment, education, and finance.
 While at the Capitol, Melanie was also instrumental in orchestrating California Aerospace Week for three years and was responsible for implementing a STEM education program in K12 schools throughout the Antelope Valley via the Microsoft Corporation.

-Prior to working in the Capitol, Melanie worked in the media industry for six years and served as editor to Dandelion Magazine, which caters to families living with special needs.
-Dandelion won a prestigious PMA award for Overall Writing during Melanie’s tenure with the magazine.
-There her responsibilities ran the gamut, including social media, website design and maintenance, in addition to assisting with the publisher’s various outlets and orchestrating the signature annual community event.
+Prior to working in the Capitol, Melanie worked in the media industry for six years and served as Editor to Dandelion Magazine, which caters to families living with special needs.
+During her tenure with the magazine, Dandelion won several prestigious PMA awards, including top place for Overall Writing.

 Melanie graduated from San Francisco State University with a degree in journalism and marketing.
-She worked on the school newspaper and news website as a staff writer and multimedia producer and was a member of the co-ed cheerleading team.
-She also spent several seasons volunteering as a coach for a youth cheerleading squad and then served as head coach of teams at the high school and competition level.
-Melanie spent four years cheering professionally, including two years with the Oakland Raiderettes, an internationally recognized public relations team, where she had the opportunity to participate in charity events, workshops, and media appearances on the local, national, and international level.
+She worked on the local newspaper and news website as a staff writer and multimedia producer, and was a member of the co-ed cheerleading team.
+For over five years she volunteered as a coach for youth cheerleading squads, and then served as the head coach of teams at the high school and competition levels.
+Melanie spent four years dancing professionally, including two years with the Oakland Raiderettes, an internationally recognized public relations team, where she had the opportunity to participate in charity events, community workshops, and media appearances on the local, national, and international level.

 Matt Klopfenstein is the Legislative and Legal Advisor at Gonzalez, Quintana, Hunter & Cruz, LLC.
 As a registered lobbyist, he assists the GQHC team on issues regarding energy, water, transportation, high-tech, and local government.
 He actively tracks legislation and regulatory proceedings and advocates on behalf of GQHC's clients.